 Sweet, tropical, and deliciously frosty, my Creamy Mango Pineapple Smoothie is sure to transport you to a vacation state of mind.
 Made with just 6 ingredients in about 5 minutes, this simple frozen drink makes for an excellent breakfast or post-workout treat.

 With record heatwaves across the globe, I’ve been feeling a little hot and bothered.
 My favorite solution?
 A bright and frosty frozen drink, of course!
-This pineapple mango smoothie is delightfully refreshing and tastes just like a tropical vacation.
+This pineapple mango smoothie is delightfully refreshing and tastes just like a tropical vacation on a hot summer day.

 So what are you waiting for?
-Beat the heat with this glacially cold, fantastically fruity, perfectly portable mango pineapple smoothie.
+Beat the heat with this glacially cold, fantastically fruity, perfectly portable tropical mango pineapple smoothie.
 Bonus points if you add a brightly colored cocktail umbrella for an extra flourish.
+Talk about a taste of the tropics!

 What Do Mango Pineapple Smoothies Taste Like?

 This terrifically tropical thirst-quencher reminds me of sunshine and lazy days at the beach.
-It’s sweet, tart, creamy, and simply bursting with fresh, fruity flavors.
+It’s sweet, tart, creamy, and simply bursting with fresh, fruity, and tropical flavors.
 One sip and I feel like I’ve settled into a cabana by the sea.

 As promised, you don’t need much to make this vacation in a glass.
 Here’s what you’ll need for my pineapple mango smoothie recipe:

-- Coconut Milk – I prefer the rich coconutty flavor of canned coconut milk.
+- Coconut Milk – I prefer the rich coconutty flavor of canned coconut milk for a creamy texture and a thicker smoothie.
 Feel free to use either full-fat or lite varieties based on your preferences.

 - Unsweetened Almond Milk – Any unsweetened plant-based milk will do!
 If you opt for a flavored version, vanilla works best.